 Food and alcohol can eat up your vacation budget–and quickly!
 Another handy step that’ll help you with your travel itinerary is researching where you’ll be dining.
-Make a list of places where you’d like to eat, browse their menu for an idea of what the prices are like, and set a budget for each location.
-Or, you can just simply set a daily food and alcohol limit and stick to it.
+Make a list of places where you’d like to eat, browse their menu for an idea of the prices, and set a budget for each location.
+Or, you can just set a daily food and alcohol limit and stick to it.

 6. Other Miscellaneous Travel Costs

-Don’t forget to consider other miscellaneous things you may need to spend your money on.
-This may include things like souvenirs and shopping, travel insurance, vaccinations, lost currency value, tipping, and laundry.
+Don’t forget to consider other miscellaneous things you may need to spend money on.
+This may include souvenirs, shopping, travel insurance, vaccinations, lost currency value, tipping, and laundry.

 7. Create Your Travel Budget

-Now that you know what your trip will cost you, fine-tune your budget accordingly.
+Now that you know what your trip will cost, fine-tune your budget.
 If you’re under your travel budget, great!
 Add another activity or two to your list.
 If you’ve gone over your max budget, swap out a few paid activities for free ones!

 Photo Credit: [@surasaki/DepositPhotos]